bekk/bekk-christmas/post/thecloud/uffizzi-app-platform.md

 # Custom Domain

-Uffizzi is one of the few platforms that offer custom domains + SSL as a part of its free offering.
+Uffizzi is one of the few platforms that offers custom domains + SSL as a part of its free offering.
 It's always annoying to have to use Cloudflare or AWS Cloudfront on top of a website just to solve that problem.
+You got kudos for that, Uffizi.

 # Conclusion